Adil-Amin-Chishty/AI-Patrol-Chase-Attack/README.md

 # Notes
 - Adjust NavMesh, layers, and prefab references correctly before running.

--Tweak speeds, ranges, cooldowns, and other variables in the inspector for gameplay tuning.
+- Tweak speeds, ranges, cooldowns, and other variables in the inspector for gameplay tuning.

--You can expand AI with additional states like Fleeing, Searching, or Idle behaviors.
+- You can expand AI with additional states like Fleeing, Searching, or Idle behaviors.

-# License
+## License

--This project is open source and free to use for learning and personal projects.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this code for both personal and commercial purposes.
+See the [LICENSE](LICENSE) file for more details.

 ---

 # Happy coding! 🚀